jimhigson/oboe.js-dissertation/main/main.md

 Browser XML HTTP Request (XHR)
 ------------------------------

-Making http requests from Javascript, commonly termed AJAX, was so significant in establishing the modern web architecture that it is sometimes used synonymously with Javascript-rich web applications.
+Making HTTP requests from Javascript, commonly termed AJAX, was so significant in establishing the modern web architecture that it is sometimes used synonymously with Javascript-rich web applications.
 Although AJAX is an acronym for **A**synchronous **J**avascript